LAKERS TOGETHER: Find out information about COVID-19

-While leading Amway to record growth through international expansion, Jay Van Andel became convinced that the global marketplace would be pivotal in enhancing the prosperity of the region where he began his business.
-Recognizing that the Richard M. DeVos Center would be a focal point for international business education and activity, Van Andel became a major benefactor of the building where the VAGTC originally resided.
+While leading Amway to record growth through international expansion, Jay Van Andel became convinced the global marketplace would be pivotal in enhancing the prosperity of the region where he began his business.
+Recognizing that the downtown campus would be a focal point for international business education and activity, Van Andel became a major benefactor of the building where the VAGTC originally resided.
 Named in his honor and dedicated to international business assistance for local companies, the Van Andel Global Trade Center is the university's commitment to fulfilling the global vision of one of Michigan's most outstanding global leaders and entrepreneurs.

 Kent-Ottawa-Muskegon Foreign Trade Zone